No Carve Pumpkin Ideas Kids Can Make

-So, we’ve started having fun with no carve pumpkin ideas!
+So, we’ve started having fun with no carve pumpkin ideas for fall crafts!
 Check out some of my favorite no carve pumpkin ideas to try with your kids this fall.

 *This post contains affiliate links or referral links which means, at no cost to you, I may earn a small commission from purchases made through these links.
 For more information, please see my disclosure page.

 Related Post: 21 Pumpkin Painting Ideas for Kids of All Ages

 No Carve Pumpkin Ideas for Halloween Fun with Kids

 No carve pumpkins are a great way to decorate for fall or Halloween with less mess and no sharp knives needed.
 You may even want to use craft pumpkins (fake pumpkins) to create something you can use year after year.
 Or decorate different ways multiple times in one year.

 I often let my kids paint pumpkins.
 Then when we leave them out on the porch in the Oregon rain, the paint washes off and we get to paint them all again.
 But, I digress.

 If you’re looking for some fun inspiration for your no carve pumpkins, check out these ideas to get started!

 Other Halloween Posts: The Best DIY Halloween Costumes for Kids

 These are my favorite no carve pumpkins.
 They are just too cute.
 And easy to make with kids if you do a little prep work ahead of time.
 Your kids will love these cute pumpkins and they make a fun Halloween party decoration or even Halloween centerpiece.